howardcheung/tutorial-guide-for-coolprop/README.md

 * The last reduction -273.15 converts the output from Kelvin into degree Celsius

 ## Demonstration of Refrigerant Property Calculation
-To calculate saturation pressure of refrigerant "HFC-134a" at 26 degree Celcius, after installation, do the following in Microsoft Excel,
+To calculate saturation pressure of refrigerant "HFC-134a" at 26 degree Celcius in kPa, after installation, do the following in Microsoft Excel,

 <p align="center">
 <img src="/Animation02.gif" width="500">